Front Range Fed

 roasted pasilla pepper.

 1. Remove the skin from the pepper.
-Once the peppers are finished roasting, carefully remove them from the oven using tongs and immediately transfer them to a bowl covered with plastic wrap (alternatively, you could put it into a ziplock bag.
+Once the peppers are finished roasting, carefully remove them from the oven using tongs and immediately transfer them to a bowl covered with plastic wrap (alternatively, you could put them into a ziplock bag.
 Allow them to steam for about 15-20 minutes.
-This will help to loosen the blackened skin, making it really easy to peel off.
+This will help loosen the blackened skin, making it really easy to peel off.

 roasted pasilla pepper with skin peeled off.